- Paul in the New Testament practically exhorts all Christians to be determinators, especially in the face of persecution and/or death.

 - When an Immortal wants to go to bed with you(and when your trap on an island and that immortal can turn your men into animals), it's neither easy nor safe to say no. It's also a cultural thing; it was fine for Greek men to sleep with other women.
 Women, not so much.

-- Lest we forget Heracles.
-Hera made his life was a living hell because of something that was never his fault (she took her anger out on him because he was the son of her philandering husband) and while some of his heroic deeds were easy (he was able to use his brains to clean the Augean stables in only a day) some of them required Nerves of Steel.
+- Heracles: Hera made his life was a living hell because of something that was never his fault (she took her anger out on him because he was the son of her philandering husband) and while some of his heroic deeds were easy (he was able to use his brains to clean the Augean stables in only a day) some of them required Nerves of Steel.
 When he collected the cattle of Geryon, Hera sent a gadfly to sting them, causing them to scatter; it took him a whole year to find them all and finish the task.
 Not to mention, the curses set upon him killed almost all his loved ones, some via his own hands through cursed rage.
-Still, never once did he consider giving up.
+Still, never once did he consider giving up and when his time to die came, it was by his clothes (smeared with centaur blood) burning his skin, which he only noticed when pointed out to him, at which point he left the temple he was in, built his own funeral pyre, gave his bow to his friend Philoctetes and with orders to shoot him when he gets to the top and climbed it himself.
+No wonder he ascended to godhood.

 - A staple of Norse Mythology.
+Odin dedicates his entire life to preventing or postphoning, through any means necessary, the apocalyptic events that will transpire come Ragnarok for as long as possble, even through he knows for a fact that all his efforts will ultimately amount to naught.
 Thor went to extreme lengths to get back his hammer when it was stolen, and Loki was chained to a rock being tortured by a snake for generations until he broke free to start Ragnarok.
 Everyone who dies in Ragnarok, dies in battle and make sure that when they're dead, they can have their grave stone say "You should've seen the other guy" with an arrow pointing to the other guy's tomb stone next to them.